teknostatik/debian/README.md

 ## Versions

 As well as the desktop version, there is now [a script to install a server](https://github.com/teknostatik/debian/blob/master/deploy_server.sh).
 This has no graphical applications at all, but does have an SSH server to allow remote access.
 I'd recommend _not_ enabling full-disk encryption on this one if you plan on administering it remotely.

-There is also [an experimental version to make most of the packages optional](https://github.com/teknostatik/debian/blob/master/install_debian_experimental.sh).
-This needs some robust testing when I have access to all my computers and a much faster internet connection.

-## Note

-In the first two of these scripts there are additional options that are commented out because I don't use them by default, but which might be useful later.
-The new script aims to prompt for those choices rather than expecting the user to uncomment.